 Creating a Culture of Love

-Aisling Bosley
+Ms. Aisling

 Classroom culture is an important aspect of a Montessori classroom.
 Montessori is built on the idea that children inspire one another and learn from each other.
 In order for this to happen, trust and comradery must be built in the classroom.
 We can do this by embracing all cultures in the classroom, and allow for moments of sharing and appreciation.